Kursk submarine disaster: Mother forcibly sedated

-The Russian state channel RTR was the only news medium granted access.
-Its severely edited broadcast of the meeting showed only the president speaking, eliminating the many emotional and contentious encounters between the President and family members.
+The Russian state channel RTR was the only news station granted access.
+Its severely edited broadcast of the meeting showed only Putin speaking, eliminating the many emotional and contentious encounters between the family members and the President.
 Its single TV camera fed a signal to a satellite truck on loan to RTR from the German television company RTL, and RTL recorded the entire event.

-During the meeting, Nadezhda Tylik, the mother of Kursk submariner Lt.
+Nadezhda Tylik, mother of Kursk submariner Lt.
 Sergei Tylik, was extremely emotional and interrupted the meeting.
-She harangued Putin and Deputy Prime Minister Klebanov, accusing them of lying to the family members.
+She harangued Putin and Deputy Prime Minister Klebanov, accusing them of lying to the families.
 She told them, "You better shoot yourselves now!
 We won't let you live, bastards!"
 When she would not be quiet, a nurse in civilian apparel behind her forcibly injected her through her clothing with a sedative.
-She quickly lost the ability to speak and was carried out.
-Immediately after his wife was given the injection, Tylik's husband said he had asked the nurse to give his wife the drug "because she was prone to excessive emotions."
-Four months later, Nadezhda Tylik said that her husband had lied about the injection to the public to "save my nerves," and that he "did not ask for help."
-Tylik later said, "The injection was done to shut my mouth.
-Immediately after it, I just lost the ability to speak and was carried out."
+Tylik quickly lost the ability to speak and was carried out.
+Immediately after the injection, Tylik's husband said he had requested the nurse administer the drug "because she was prone to excessive emotions."

-The whole scene was captured by the TV crew, but it was not televised within Russia.
-Foreign media showed Tylik being removed by officials from the meeting.
-Tylik later criticised President Putin because he "did not answer direct questions" at the meeting.
+The whole scene was captured by the TV crew but was not televised within Russia.
+Foreign media, however, showed Tylik's forcible removal by officials.
+Tylik later criticised President Putin for refusing to "answer direct questions" at the meeting.
 "Maybe he did not know what to say, but we did not receive concrete answers to concrete questions," she said.
-Tylik told The St. Petersburg Times that she would go to any lengths to learn the truth about the submarine disaster: "They told us lies the whole time, and even now we are unable to get any information," she said.
+Tylik told The St. Petersburg Times that she would go to any lengths to learn the truth about the submarine disaster: "They told us lies the whole time, and even now we are unable to get any information".